BeverlyAb/YOUC_Event_Page/README.md

  * Share events with other organizations/collabs
  * MeetUp app functionalities(meet up with group events)
  * Direct Messaging??
- After signing up for an event, you get an email that allows you to save the event to your calendar add google sign in
+ * After signing up for an event, you get an email that allows you to save the event to your calendar add google sign in
+ * Each post(sorted by school) will have tags that allow for organization
+ * Favorite events
+ * Separate user profiles and organization profiles
+ * Extended Login features
+ * Users can share videos of their club